 – Lake St. Clair shoreline from Belle River to Tilbury North.

 – Lake Erie shoreline including south Pelee Island.

 – West shoreline of Pelee Island.

-These levels bring an elevated risk of flooding and erosion across the watershed.
+At these current levels, low lying areas along the shoreline in various municipalities have been continuously impacted by river and lake water, including private lands and public right-of-ways.
+Additionally, these levels bring an elevated risk of flooding and erosion across the watershed.
 Typically, sustained wind speeds in the range of 40 to 50 km/hr or higher are associated with an increased risk of flooding, shoreline erosion, and damage to shoreline structures.
-Elevated lake levels have significantly reduced the required wind speed to cause these issues, as we have experienced multiple occurrences of flooding with wind speeds between 30 and 35 km/hr from the northeast and east/northeast directions.
+Elevated lake levels have significantly reduced the required wind speed to cause these issues, as we have experienced multiple occurrences of flooding with much slower wind speeds from various directions.

 The Municipality of Leamington should continue to monitor the flood control dykes in the Southeast Leamington Area, including the Mersea Road 1 Dyke and the Marentette Dyke.
 The southern section of the Marentette Beach Road dyke that provides protection for the inland Marentette Dyke has sustained damage from recent storm events through spring 2019.
 Due to the damage sustained to the outer layer of protection, the interior corner of the Marentette Dyke is more exposed to direct wave impact from Lake Erie, increasing its susceptibility to erosion and risk to flooding.
 The Municipality of Leamington is actively working to assess the damage and coordinate corrective actions to restore an appropriate level of protection.

 The Township of Pelee should continue to monitor areas that have experienced significant erosion, such as portions of West Shore Road and McCormick Road.
 These areas are at a high risk of being washed-out if substantial winds persist out of the west/southwest.